Treatment Options

 Hormone Therapy

-Hormone therapy works by reducing the levels of male hormones (androgens) like testosterone that fuel prostate cancer growth.
-This treatment is often used for advanced prostate cancer, including metastatic cancer or when cancer has returned after initial treatments.
+However, Hormone therapy works by reducing the levels of male hormones (androgens) like testosterone that fuel prostate cancer growth.
+Doctors often use this treatment for advanced prostate cancer, including metastatic cancer or when cancer returns after initial treatments.

 Immunotherapy